 Commissioners refuse to increase funding for ambulance service as population spikes, leading to delayed response

 While reporting that story, I discovered another.
-A city within the county had become so fed up with poor ambulance service that it launched its own — except they did so months before securing the typical licenses to dispense controlled substances.
-For more than half a year, they could not administer industry-standard medications to stop heart attacks, strokes or to treat other life-threatening emergencies.
+A city within the county had become so fed up with poor ambulance service that it launched its own — except they did so months before securing the licenses for administer industry-standard medications to stop heart attacks, strokes or to treat other life-threatening emergencies.

 Sugar Land reinvents the refinery site that built the town